-In the months following, the Departments of Veterans Affairs and Defense stepped in to help women veterans and members of the military get access to greater reproductive care, but not without backlash.
-The backlash has persisted in Congress, but not because an overwhelming number of veterans, members of the military, and their families are asking for their elected leaders to fight the Administration on this policy change.
-When IAVA veteran members were asked if they supported the VA and DoD stepping in to make sure troops, their families, and veterans have access to the reproductive care that they need post-Dobbs decision, 68% said they did, while only 20% opposed.
+In the months following, the Departments of Veterans Affairs and Defense stepped in to help women veterans, members of the military and their families get access to greater reproductive care.
+In the early days of the new Administration, the policy at the Department of Defense was rolled back, but not because an overwhelming number of members of the military and their families asked the Administration for this policy change.
+When IAVA veteran members were asked if they supported the VA and DoD stepping in to make sure troops, their families and veterans have access to the reproductive care that they need post-Dobbs decision, 68% said they did, while only 20% opposed.

 Similar to most Americans, IAVA veterans want women in America to have access to the reproductive care they need and deserve, including 60% of male veteran respondents in our most recent member survey.
-We'll continue to fight to protect the progress that's been made since the Supreme Court's decision in Dobbs v.
-Jackson, but there's more work to be done on behalf of our community and America.
+We'll continue to fight to ensure women veterans, members of the military and their families have access to reproductive care they need following the Supreme Court's decision in Dobbs v.
+Jackson, and we're ready to work with our elected leaders in all corners of government to ensure it is reality.